 Navigate to your domain in a web browser.
 It should now show the website being served from your Linode, rather than your old host.
 If you can’t tell the difference, you can use the DIG utility.
 It should show the IP address for your Linode.

 Set reverse DNS for your domain.If you’re having trouble seeing your site at the new IP address, you may need to try visiting it in a different browser, or in a private browsing session.
 Sometimes your browser will cache old DNS data, even if it has updated everywhere else.

 Your website is now fully migrated to Linode.
 It is a good idea to wait a few days before cancelling your shared hosting service to make sure that everything is running smoothly, and you don’t need to obtain more files from your shared host.

 Your server is only as secure as you make it.
-Follow our Securing Your Server guide to make sure your Linode is hardened against unauthorized access.
+Follow our Setting Up and Securing a Compute Instance guide to make sure your Linode is hardened against unauthorized access.